-The City will expand application of processing priority to projects providing housing for seniors and other special needs groups, including persons with physical and developmental disabilities, large families, extremely low-income households, farmworker housing, and homeless.
+The City will expand application of processing priority to projects providing housing for seniors and other special needs groups, including persons with physical and developmental disabilities, large families, extremely-low income households, farmworker housing, and homeless.
 Expedited processing includes one-stop preliminary review, concurrent application review, designation of a primary contact, and prioritizing building permit and grading plan review, permitting and inspection.
 To ensure that these services are available throughout the planning period, the City shall maintain adequate staffing levels and, if necessary, utilize outside planning or plan review services to facilitate expedited processing.

-Timeline: Report efforts and successes in APR Responsibility: Planning Department, Planning Commission, City Council Funding : Application Fees Context: Review and revise from previous Housing Element; addresses stakeholder input
+Timeline: Responsibility: Funding: Statute or Other Consideration: Report efforts Planning Department, Application Review and revise from and successes Planning Commission, Fees previous Housing Element; in APR City Council addresses stakeholder input